Strategy Maps = a Structure for Intentional Change

-Impact Monterey County Network to support Collective Impact
+Impact Monterey County Network Supports Collective Impact

 Impact Monterey County (IMC) is a collaborative effort of nonprofits, businesses, public agencies and the community working together to identify the aspirations of Monterey County residents related to education, economic self-sufficiency, and health.
 The benefit to our community will be the alignment of stakeholders toward common goals and measurements that improve conditions for all.